How to Fix an Overbite

 For most clear aligners, including Invisalign® systems, your dentist will take a mold of your teeth and send it in.
 From there, orthodontic experts will determine the difference in positions between where your teeth are and where you want them to be and will create several stages of aligners to gradually move your teeth into the desired position.
 You’ll have to wear the aligners most of the time—about 22 hours a day.
 At certain points in the process, as your teeth change position, you’ll move on to the next device, switching them out until your teeth are right where you want them to be.

 How to Pay for Clear Aligners

-SET Teeth Straightening and Whitening offers payment plans which allow you to split a large bill into smaller payments over time.
-At SET we never want anyone to have to choose between being confident in their smile and other important things in your life.
+SET Teeth Straightening and Whitening partners with Lending Point to offer payment plans which allow you to split a large bill into smaller payments over time.
+At SET we never want anyone to have to choose between being confident in their smile and other important things in their life.

 For those who can use them, clear aligners such as Invisalign® systems can be the least intrusive solution for straightening teeth.
 Many adults are hesitant to receive teeth alignment treatment because of the stigma associated with traditional braces, Invisalign® takes any self-consciousness out of the process.
 Clear aligners offer relief to any anxiety about braces meaning you don’t have to worry about the looks and inconveniences of traditional braces!
 The initial cost of clear aligners may seem daunting, but options are available to help pay for them.
-If you have any questions about clear aligners or other methods of straightening your teeth, please give us a call at (203) 763-1088.
+If you have any questions about clear aligners give us a call at 203-763-1088.
 We’ll be happy to walk you through your options and help you find the best possible solution for your smile.Learn More About Invisalign® in Fairfield, CT